 Students learn how awareness of their values, skills, and interests helps guide them to a career that is meaningful, enjoyable, and positioned for success.
 They learn about soft skills and explore education and training requirements in their fields of interest.

-- Understand why it's important to choose a career where they can be successful and develop a career plan. - Practice soft skills. - Recognize education and training requirements and opportunities for careers of interest, including internships and apprenticeships.
+- Understand why it's important to choose a career where they can be successful and develop a career plan. - Practice soft skills. - Recognize education and training requirements and opportunities for careers of interest.

 Activity: Soft Skills